Innovation-Information-Initiative/Innovation-Data-Processing-Scripts/README.md

 * standardising datasets
 * deduplication

-If you have some code you'd like to submit, please read our [contribution guidelines](./contributing.md), and make a pull request using a [pull request template](./docs/pull_request_template).

 ## Adding to the catalog

-Add scripts you use to this readme.
-If they have their own repository, link to it there; if not, add it to the appropriate folder or create a new one for it.
+If you'd like to link some data processing scripts, or upload some, please take a look at our [contribution guidelines](./contributing.md), and make a pull request using a [pull request template](./docs/pull_request_template).

 ## Using code from this repository